YUZHIBOIVES/richeditor/README.md

 # richeditor

-RichEditor for Android Support,Support the following functions:
+RichEditor for Android,supports the following functions:

 (1)Font size